Northwest Railway Museum

 The Northwest Railway Museum (NRM) is a railroad museum in Snoqualmie, King County, Washington.
-It incorporates a heritage railway, historic depot, exhibit hall, library, and collection care center, and serves more than 130,000 visitors per year.
+It consists of a heritage railway, historic depot, exhibit hall, archive center and a two track shop dedicated to restoring railroad equipment.
+The museum serves more than 130,000 visitors per year.

 The heritage railway incorporates 5.5 miles of the line built in 1889 by the Seattle, Lake Shore and Eastern Railway (SLS&E).
-The construction of this line was part of an attempt to build over Snoqualmie Pass and on to Walla Walla, Washington.
 The SLS&E was part of Seattle's response to the Northern Pacific selecting Tacoma as their western terminus.
+The construction of this line was an attempt to build over Snoqualmie Pass, on to Walla Walla.
 The SLS&E was later purchased by the Northern Pacific in 1901.

 Snoqualmie Depot

 Built in 1890 by the Seattle, Lake Shore, & Eastern, this uniquely designed depot was built to serve several different purposes.
 The station chiefly served as the gateway to this early recreation area, but also served as an outlet for local products to the markets of Seattle.
 An atypical design was the result of this need for a rural combined freight-passenger depot, however, one with lavish decorations to reflect the holiday spirit of vacationers from Seattle.
 Visitors came to enjoy Snoqualmie Falls along with other outdoor recreation the area could provide.

 The station is a large frame building about 125 by 50 ft with a generous 9 ft eaves.
 A bay window features the telegrapher's office.
 The semicircular north end stands out in this design.
 The eaves are supported by wooden pillars and diagonal braces and scroll work decorates the intersection of the braces with the eaves and the pillars.

 The current structure was modified from the original, in which the bay window continued up through the roof and formed an octagonal tower a full story in height.
 A two sash window with a semicircular upper sash appeared on each face of the tower and a prominent cornice separated the tower body from the steeply pitched roof.
 The roof was decorated with fancy butt shingles and capped with a finial.
 A large swept dormer was placed in the southern part of the main structure above the freight section, Cast iron cresting and fancy butt shingles decorated the roof of both the main body and the transverse dormer.
 The freight dock, was wider originally and ran the length of the entire rear third of the station, is now a small porch in front of a single sliding freight door.

 The Snoqualmie depot is listed on the National Register of Historic Places, ID #74001963.